The impact of defects on excitations in two-dimensional bipartite uniaxial antiferromagnet insulators: Introduction

 In summary, magnetic order in an interacting spin system can be destroyed by magnonic collective excitations of the structure.
 It essentially means that magnons quantize all possible spin deviations located in the lattice sites.
-Our results show that the total magnon density of states distribute non-homogeneously over the two sublattices in AFMs.
+Our results show that each magnon mode distributes non-homogeneously between the two sublattices in AFMs, which is in stark contrast to the homogeneous partitioning of the modes between the sublattices in FMs.
 Moreover, it is seen that in the regime of a single defect with strong enough attractive potential, magnon local density of states increases compared to the MLDOS of a pristine lattice.
-By contrast, the repulsive defect diminish the local density of magnons which indicates that a repulsive defect can suppress magnon effects in AFMs.
+By contrast, the repulsive defect diminishes the local density of magnons which indicates that a repulsive defect can suppress magnon effects in AFMs.
 In the case of easy-axis AFMs, an attractive single defect can induce a new peak within the energy gap of the system.
 These findings determine a reasonable range of impurity potentials by which the magnon gap can be filled in the regime of randomly distributed defects.
-It can be concluded that the existence of a diluted density of uncorrelated defects in a 2D easy-axis AFMs can prevent establishment of a long-range order in AFMs due to easy-axis magnetic anisotropy.
+It can be concluded that the existence of a diluted density of uncorrelated defects in $2$D easy-axis AFMs can prevent the establishment of a long-range order in AFMs due to easy-axis magnetic anisotropy.

-The organization of the paper is as follow: Section \ref{model} reviews the model Hamiltonian of typical isotropic and easy-axis AFM insulators on a honeycomb lattice which is a non-Bravais bipartite lattice.
+The organization of the paper is as follows: Section \ref{model} reviews the model Hamiltonian of typical isotropic and easy-axis AFM insulators on a honeycomb lattice which is a non-Bravais bipartite lattice.
 We obtain the lowest-order magnon Hamiltonian by Holstein-Primakoff transformation.
-In section \ref{impurityeffect}, we study the effects of defects in introduced systems analytically by evaluation of the single particle Green's function for the whole system including host and defect.
-Here, defects are considered within two regimes, a single defect and randomly distributed defects.
+In section \ref{impurityeffect}, we study the effects of defects in introduced systems analytically by evaluating the single particle Green's function for the whole system including host and defect.
+Here, defects are considered within two regimes, a single defect, and randomly distributed defects.
 Thereafter, in Sec. \ref{results} we present our numerical findings of magnon density of states in the presence of defects.
 Finally, we conclude our results in Sec.~\ref{conclusion}.
-Furthermore, in Apps. \ref{AppA}--\ref{AppC} more details of calculations are provided.
+Furthermore, in Apps. \ref{AppA}--\ref{AppD} more details of calculations are provided.